Prostate problems are common in men, particularly in men over 50 years of age.

 Urine Flow Test

-This may be performed at a medical office or at a local hospital to assess the flow of your urine stream.
-You will be asked to pass urine into a special device called a urinary flowmeter.
+This test may be performed in a medical office or hospital setting to evaluate the strength and pattern of your urine stream.
+During the procedure, you will be asked to urinate into a special device called a urinary flowmeter, which measures the speed and volume of urine flow.
+This helps assess whether there is any obstruction (blockage) or abnormality in the urinary tract.

 Schematic picture of a urine flow test